Ncog-Earth-Chain/PWA-Wallet/README.md

-# Ncogearthchain PWA Wallet
+# NCOG Earth Chain PWA Wallet

-JavaScript and Vue based Ncogearthchain pwa wallet.
+JavaScript and Vue based NCOG Earth Chain PWA Wallet.

 We are using:
 * Node / NPM